 COVID-19 and your visit to Forillon National Park

-Opening details will differ across the country.
+Openings and services differ across the country.
 Please check the Parks Canada national information portal dedicated to COVID-19 for regular updates.

 Important information about your visit to Forillon National Park

-Check the website before each visit.
+Visit the website before each visit.
 The addition or withdrawal of services and activities will depend on how the Covid 19 situation evolves.

-What’s open (updated June 1, 2020)
+What’s open (updated November 15, 2021)

 - Key services, such as security services (search and rescue services available but with reduced straff) and road maintenance

-What’s closed (updated June 1, 2020)
+What’s closed (updated November 15, 2021)

-- Hyman & Sons general store
+- Heritage buildings: Dolbel-Roberts house, Hyman Warehouse, Blanchette house and barn, Hyman & Sons general store

 Your safety when visiting

+Safety is a shared responsibility.
 Those who choose to access Forillon National Park, whether on foot, by bicycle or by motor vehicle, must respect all signs and closures, leave no trace, take back their garbage and human waste and follow the advice of public health experts on physical distancing.
 They must be careful in their choices to avoid injury and minimize any need for emergency response.
 Search and rescue services may be limited.

 Visit our Visitor Safety section for more information on how to safely enjoy activities in Forillon National Park.